TheCzar1994/bsaber/src/collections/posts/totalbs-interview-with-jevk.md

 [Go back to **"This is Extra Sensory II"**](/posts/this-is-extra-sensory-ii)

 # Interview with Jevk

-## Jevk is a member of TotalBS, and a Verified Mapper with 54 maps published as of writing this article.
-They're also from Finland!

 You might've heard of Jevk around the community; especially more recently as the Mappers' Choice & Community Choice Winner of Best Modchart in the 2023 BeastSaber Mapping Awards.
 You can see their award-winning map ["Camellia - GHOUL"](https://beatsaver.com/maps/31809) here: